EwanC/shell/README.md

-Thanks to the GNU readline library for
+Thanks to the GNU readline library for:

   Inline editing.

-Use up and down arrow to scroll through previous commands
+  Use of up and down arrow to scroll through previous commands

 TODO: